Criterion-Based Evaluation System (CBES)

 Students on elective and selective clerkships may earn a final grade of Pass, Marginal Pass, or Fail.

 All required clerkships must provide students a formal mid-clerkship assessment of performance.
-Mid-clerkship feedback must be provided early enough to allow a student the opportunity to improve his or her performance before the end of the clerkship.
+Mid-clerkship feedback must be provided early enough to allow a student the opportunity to improve their performance before the end of the clerkship.
 Clerkships must maintain written documentation that mid-rotation feedback has been provided to each student.

 Clerkship Performance Evaluation Appeals